 Julia Carmichael is the Chief Compliance Officer for IPB Insurance with over 15 years’ experience in retail /commercial banking and insurance.
 Her previous roles include CCO for Aviva Group Ireland, Postbank Ireland, a start-up enterprise, Head of Enterprise Risk and Information Security for Ulster Bank RBS Group, Finance Administrator and Treasury Manager for Baxter Pharmaceutical and as a Senior Manager for Credit and Risk Management for MBNA Europe.
 Julia has worked in several regulatory jurisdictions and international financial institutions across Europe.
 She actively supports the development of education for in financial management and personal development for women in business.
 As an active member of her local community she has been elected twice to Dublin City Council from 2004 – 2013 as a councillor for local government.
 During that period she has chaired the Dublin City Arts, Culture and Sports Strategy Committee which included initiatives such as the Tall Ships, One City One Book with the Dublin City Arts Officer, the Dublin City Economics sub-committee and also as a member of the Leaders Group.
 As a non-executive director she has been a member of several professional, not-for-profit organisations and local organisations, such as Dublin Chamber of Commerce, Dublin Enterprise Board, Ballymun Regeneration Ltd, the Royal Irish Academy of Music, the Ballymun Partnership and St James Hospital Dublin.
 She is currently completing her Msc in Compliance and Regulation in UCD.

 Niamh Ní Chonchubhair is Programme Manager at axis: Ballymun, a producing and receiving venue and an arts development organisation.
 She graduated with a Bachelor of Arts in Theatre Studies and Modern Irish from Trinity College Dublin.
 Over the past ten years she has worked as an arts programmer and theatre producer touring productions nationally and internationally to the UK, US, Europe and South Africa.
-Current productions include ‘The Hijabi Monologues’, ‘The Parting Glass’ by Dermot Bolger and ‘Waiting for Elvis’ by Eileen Gibbons.
-Prior to her work with axis she worked as a freelance facilitator and project co-ordinator for primary schools and for the HSE.
+Productions include ‘The Hijabi Monologues’, ‘The Parting Glass’ by Dermot Bolger and ‘Granuaile: Pirate Queen’ by Gabrielle Breathnach and Veronica Coburn.
+Prior to her work with axis she worked as a freelance facilitator and project coordinator for primary schools and for the HSE.
 Niamh is an alumna of the U.S. State Department’s IVLP program.
-She is also a board member of Theatre Forum Ireland and TEAM Educational Theatre Co and a member of Meitheal na mBeag.
-She coordinates the ‘Imeall’ venues network and is on the ‘New Stream’ arts management programme with the DeVos Institute, Washington and BusinessToArts.
-She also works with organisations such as Arts and Disability Ireland, The British Council and the Intercultural Cities programme with the Council of Europe.
+She is Chairperson on Arts and Disability Ireland and is also a board member of Theatre Forum Ireland.

 Richard Moore is the Managing Director of a public relations company, Mcomm Communications Consultants, in Dublin city centre.
 A former journalist with experience of both regional and national newspapers, he spent over 15 years working at various Press and Special advisory roles in five separate Government Departments, including the Department of Foreign Affairs and the Department of Justice.
 He served as Press Advisor in the Department of Foreign Affairs during a crucial part of the Northern peace process which resulted in the signing of the St Andrew’s Agreement in Scotland in 2006.
 He has also been involved in bilateral and aid programmes and UN work.
 During his tenure at senior level in Government, he handled national and international media and was central in developing policy and strategic options.
 A native of Ballinasloe, Co Galway, he is a frequent contributor to current affairs programmes and national media.